true-north-engineering/hpb-educ/lab2/TASKS.md

 Now change strategy to Recreate and start another rollot.
 Notice that this time all of the old pods get destroyed before new pods are created.

 Scale the `cat` pod replicas to 1.

+# Lab 12 - Restart postgresql database

+Restart the database by deleting it's pod.

+Try calling `animals` app and see the result.

+The database we created is `ephemeral` so every time we restart the database, we loose all the data.

+# Lab 13 - Create a persistent volume claim

+Each time `animals` app is started it creates the db if it's missing and populates it with names from `/app/names' file inside container.
+We will replace that file with our own list of names and repopulate the database.

+Create a `Persistent Volume Claim` named `animal-data`.
+Use `ibmc-file-bronze-gid` storage class and `rwx` access mode, the volume can be small, 100MiB is more than enough.

+# Lab 14 - Populate volume with data

+Each time `animals` app is started it creates the db if it's missing and populates it with names from `/app/data/names` file inside container.
+We will replace that file with our own list of names and repopulate the database.
+A file has been pepared for you in github repo at `https://raw.githubusercontent.com/true-north-engineering/hpb-educ/refs/heads/main/lab3/names`, but you can use your own.

+Create a job that uses `alpine/curl` image to download the names file into `PVC` you created before.

+# Lab 15 - Mount the volume into animals container

+Mount the volume with your custom names into `animals` app pod under `/app/data/` path.
+Changing deployment will automatically initiate restarting of pod.
+Once restarted try calling the app again and see that names are now those in the new file.